TrellixVulnTeam/EECS-595_Final_DCYR/README.md

 An earlier version contained some code for weighted cross entropy loss (now enabled only by the ```--weighted_loss``` flag).
 The scheme wasn't really helpful and is not recommended.
 However, a pre-trained model for the same is shared: ```model_weighted.pt.gz``` (F1 score on ALL dataset: 72.1)

-## Citation
-If you use this code, please consider [citing](https://www.aclweb.org/anthology/P19-1568.bib):

-[1] Kumar, Sawan, Sharmistha Jat, Karan Saxena, and Partha Talukdar.
-"Zero-shot word sense disambiguation using sense definition embeddings."
-In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pp. 5670-5681.
-2019.

-## References
-[2] Alessandro Raganato, Jose Camacho-Collados, and Roberto Navigli.
-2017.
-Word sense disambiguation: A unified evaluation framework and empirical comparison.
-In Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 1, Long Papers, pages 99–110, Valencia, Spain.
-Association for Computational Linguistics.

-## Contact
-For any clarification, comments, or suggestions please create an issue or contact sawankumar@iisc.ac.in